Klinger’s Korner: Model & Teach Healthy Coping

 Klinger, A Story of Honor and Hope

-Based on Klinger, a real horse that serves in the Caisson Platoon in Arlington National Cemetery, Betsy Beard’s Klinger is an endearing story written for TAPS honoring all of America’s beloved fallen heroes.
+Based on Klinger, a real horse that served in the Caisson Platoon in Arlington National Cemetery, Betsy Beard’s Klinger is an endearing story written for TAPS honoring all of America’s beloved fallen heroes.
 The children’s book illustrates a young horse dreaming of fame as a racehorse, struggling to achieve his dreams, and then finding fulfillment in honoring fallen heroes and bringing comfort to their families.
 A journey of loss, grief, and hope, Klinger is a wonderful and helpful book for young children experiencing grief over the death of a military loved one.
 Learn more about Klinger.

 TAPS Youth Programs